abitofhelp/multi_module_bazels/README.md

 This project demonstrates how to implement a monorepo using bzlmod and supporting Gazelle.

-The issue is that Gazelle only permits configuring one go.mod file in the root's MODULE.bazel, as shown below:
+The issue is that Gazelle only permits configuring one go.mod file, which cannot have a path, in the root's MODULE.bazel, as shown below:

 ```
 # Register the go.mod file with the go_deps extension.